MicrosoftDocs/dynamics365-guidance/guidance/business-processes/forecast-to-plan-overview.md

     4. *Plan supply and replenishment*

-6. *Procure to pay*
+6. *Procure to pay* end-to-end process.

-    Parallel branches from this subprocess are 9. *Case to resolution* and 10. *Record to report*
+    Parallel branches from this downstream process are 9. *Case to resolution* and 10. *Record to report*

-7. *Plan to produce*
+7. *Plan to produce* end-to-end process.

-    Parallel branches from this subprocess are 9. *Case to resolution* and 10. *Record to report*
+    Parallel branches from this downstream process are 9. *Case to resolution* and 10. *Record to report*

-8. *Inventory to deliver*
+8. *Inventory to deliver* end-to-end process.

-    Parallel branches from this subprocess are 9. *Case to resolution* and 10. *Record to report*
+    Parallel branches from this downstream process are 9. *Case to resolution* and 10. *Record to report*

-9. *Case to resolution*
+9. *Case to resolution* end-to-end process.

-10. *Record to report*
+10. *Record to report* end-to-end process.

 11. End